chriskok/BookNotes/The_Pathfinder_by_Nicholas_Lore.md

   - Yeahbut I won't get as much money if I don't work in the Silicon Valley (conflicted because I really like Cedar Rapids, and I am unsure as to the exchange between the higher cost of living there and whether they even out).
   - Yeahbut I'm an immigrant and should prioritize staying here over the comfort of my job and position.

+<a name="pg108"/></a>
+* page 108: List of goals and projects (based on some chosen categories)
+  - Categories that matter to me: Adventures, Career, Communication, Education, Family, Finances, Friends, Fun, Health and Fitness, Help Others, Hobbies, Love Life, Marriage, Personal Growth, Reading, Retirement, Sex, Skill Development, Spiritual, Travel
+  - Adventures = visiting a state I haven't visited in the USA -> visiting a place where nearly no one is allowed to go (north korea?)
+  - Health and Fitness = go to the gym 3 times a week -> get and maintain abs
+  - Hobbies = make some cool machine learning projects -> make globally renowned projects that potentially advance a field
+  - Spiritual = meditate often -> understand and clearly articulate my spirituality
+  - TODO: expand on the list and set milestones for each large goal, also milestones for each metagoal along the way.

+<a name="pg108"/></a>
+* page 113: List of questions I have to determine my future career
+  - Will it make enough money to support me and my family?
+  - Will it allow me the freedom to be with my family enough of the time and have fun as well?
+  - Will it make me feel fulfilled as a contributor?
+  - note: turns out I was thinking about the questions in the wrong way, it was meant to be introspective questions about myself (not about the job itself) that would help me determine personally what kind of career would suit me.
+For example, indoors or outdoors?
+Large office?
+Travel often?
+  - I feel unable to answer most of these questions yet because I feel like I am willing to like pretty much anything I do right now.
+I will revisit this list in the future.
+  - Things I am sure of: Predictability (I want to come into work knowing what I'll do 90% of the time), Portability (It is important for me for my work to be portable, moving anywhere I want).

 ---

 <a name="actionitems"/></a>
 ## Action Items
 * Practice mindfulness meditation daily
 * Practice more daily routines (stretch or make bed in the morning)
+* Read 1 hour daily

 ---